Considering abortion? What you need to know before an abortion procedure

 - What if I’ve already had an abortion?

 Know your options.

 Morning Star will help you understand your options.
-We provide professional abortion advice/guidance, and free abortion education.
+We provide professional abortion advice/guidance and free abortion education for those considering abortion.

 If you’re in the Harrisburg area, facing an unplanned pregnancy, and thinking about an abortion, we can help.
 Visit Morning Star for free and confidential services.
 Let us help you make an informed choice about what to do next.

 Before thinking about abortion, find out if you’re really pregnant.

 Before getting any type of abortion, you first need to confirm that you’re actually pregnant.
 Even if you have pregnancy symptoms or have taken a home test it’s important that you have your pregnancy confirmed.

 It’s important to have an ultrasound before an abortion to determine if the pregnancy is viable.

 Did you know that 25% of pregnancies naturally end in miscarriage?
 Why experience the cost of an abortion if you may not need one?
 By doing an Ultrasound, our medical staff will be able to tell you whether you have a viable (living) pregnancy that is not already in the process of miscarriage.
 If you really are pregnant, our medical staff will be able to tell you how far along you are in your pregnancy.